 The companies parted ways but our work stayed in place for another 18 months or so.
 They finally moved to a new platform and design this year (April 2020).
 I'm glad to see that my fingerprints are still in the design language and it has progressed in positive way.

-Another of Press Holdings' (the people behind The Spectator) titles.
-Apollo is 'Apollo is one of the world’s oldest and most respected magazines on the visual arts'.
+Apollo is another of Press Holdings' (the people behind The Spectator) titles.
+In their words 'Apollo is one of the world’s oldest and most respected magazines on the visual arts'.

 The Telegraph: Project Babb